Information Security at Swiss Re

 Governance

-The Board of Directors Finance & Risk Committee (FRC) reviews all the most important risk exposures in all major risk categories and this includes cyber risks.
-The FRC will review the annual risk assessment of Swiss Re’s cyber security resilience.
+The Board of Directors Risk Committee (RC) reviews all the most important risk exposures in all major risk categories, including cyber risks.
+The RC will review the annual risk assessment of Swiss Re’s cybersecurity resilience.
 This regular re-assessment enables Board members to understand how well the company's assets are protected against evolving cyber risks.

-Members of the FRC regularly share their cyber experience with Management and the topic of cyber risk remains on the agenda, with the Group Chief Security Officer ensuring that the Board of Directors is regularly informed on relevant matters.
+Members of the RC regularly share their cyber experience with Management, and the topic of cyber risk remains on the agenda with the Group Chief Security Officer, ensuring that the Board of Directors is regularly informed of relevant matters.

-Operationally governance is robustly implemented through a three-lines-of-defence model, with the Group Risk Officer and Group Chief Digital & Technology Officer regularly engaged.
+Operationally, governance is robustly implemented through a three-lines-of-defence model, with the Group Risk Officer and Group Chief Digital and Technology Officer regularly engaged.
 Swiss Re's cyber risk strategy continues to be a key focus area for the Board and its Committees.

 Independent Assurance

-As a response to new increased client and regulatory demands and continuous improvement of the internal control processes, Swiss Re issues on an annual basis a SOC 2 Type II report, which provides a high degree of assurance, and is demonstrating transparency and a stable control environment.
-The SOC 2 report is an independent, third-party validation of Swiss Re's commitment to evidencing the design and effective operation of their controls through the whole year.
+As a response to new increased client and regulatory demands and continuous improvement of the internal control processes, Swiss Re issues an ISAE 3000 Type II report annually, based on the SOC 2 Trust Service Criteria and Principles, providing a high degree of assurance and demonstrating transparency and a stable control environment.
+The ISAE 3000/SOC 2 report is an independent, third-party validation of Swiss Re's commitment to evidencing the design and effective operation of their controls through the year.

-SOC 2 reports cover controls at a service organisation relevant to Security, Availability, Processing Integrity, Confidentiality, or Privacy Trust Service Principles and are not limited to financial reporting controls.
-The relevant trust services criteria to be used to evaluate the design and operating effectiveness of the internal control system are set out by AICPA and are align with COSO principles.
+The ISAE 3000/SOC 2 reports cover controls at a service organisation relevant to Security, Availability, Confidentiality, Privacy, and Trust service criteria and are not limited to financial reporting controls.
+The relevant trust services criteria to be used to evaluate the design and operating effectiveness of the internal control system are set out by AICPA and are aligned with COSO principles while the examination is conducted in accordance with the International Standard on Assurance Engagements 3000, Assurance Engagements Other than Audits or Reviews of Historical Financial Information, issued by the International Auditing and Assurance Standards Board (IAASB).

-By delivering the SOC 2 report, Swiss Re demonstrates to its clients and their independent auditors that the services provided are performed in a reliable, secure and compliant manner.
+By delivering the ISAE 3000/SOC 2 report, Swiss Re demonstrates to its clients and their independent auditors that the services provided are performed in a reliable, secure and compliant manner.

 Vulnerability Management and Patching